Roopesh: Family

 Roopesh and Shyna were known as Kariyan and Priya in this committee among the Maoists.
 Roopesh and Shyna started showing their over protected sides by increasing security norms.
 By increasing security norms, they established camps and shelters inside forests where they kept children whose parents were participating in these pro-maoist movements, including their own two children.
 Documents were found and seized from Roopesh and Shyna, that led officials to many other crucial findings in terms of Maoist movements in this region.

 Roopesh and his wife are still alive, but were arrested, and Roopesh is being held in the Viyyur Central Prison, which has tight security.
 His wife Shyna was released on bail, after spending three years in prison.
 The only reason we know this, is because one of Roopesh's daughter's Ami was getting married.
 Usually, criminals are not let out of prison to go to their daughters wedding.
 But, in India, they let Roopesh attend, with tight police security.
 They let Roopesh arrive in the morning, and had to get him back to prison by 5pm that night.
 They only let around 19 people attend the wedding, strictly only close relatives of the bride and groom.
 The police were strict and did not let anyone else attend because they were afraid that someone that used to work for Roopesh or other active pro-maoist activists would try and help him escape.
+The wedding of Aami with a West Bengal native Arkadeep was conducted with help of Communist Party of India leader Binoy Viswam.